 Strategy 4: MUIH provides the residents of Maryland with unique access to educational opportunities in the emerging field of integrative health.
 MUIH is one of the few colleges and universities in the U.S. to focus solely on integrative health and to provide professional education in such fields.
-The MA Health and Wellness Coaching program is the highest academic credential in the field and one of the few such graduate programs in the U.S. MUIH's revised curriculum is also one of the few programs in the U.S. to offer two professional credentialing pathways (ICF and NBHWC) in all delivery formats (online, on-campus, and hybrid).
+The MS Clinical Herbal Medicine program will be the only such degree in the U.S. to be offered by a regionally accredited university.
 It will enhance MUIH's portfolio of programs, build on its existing expertise in integrative health, support the State's goals of furthering the education of its citizens, and position Maryland as a national leader in the emerging field of integrative health.

 Strategy 5: MUIH provides non-traditional students, including adult, part time, working, and veteran and military students with access to graduate level education.
 MUIH's programs are offered in a variety of convenient and flexible learning formats that meet the needs of such students.
-The revised MA Health and Wellness Coaching curriculum will continue to be offered in the online, on-campus, and hybrid formats, affording students with maximum access points and flexibility.
+The MS